brendanneal12/ENPM673_Project_3/README.md

 3. Hit "Run"
 4. All 13 images with the detected corners will appear one by one in a window on your screen at a rate of 1 image every 1.5 seconds.
 Observe them, but no action needs to be taken.
 5. Once the corner detected images are done displaying, the reprojected points will then be plotted over each image one by one at a rate of 1 image every 2 seconds.
 Observe them, but no action needs to be taken.
-6. The camera's intrinsic matrix, the re projection error for each image, and the average reprojection error will be printed to your terminal.
+6. The camera's intrinsic matrix, the reprojection error for each image, and the average reprojection error will be printed to your terminal.
 7. Program end.